-Hypervisor Calls (HVCs) that are made by an operating system at EL1 result in a synchronous transfer of control to an EL2 hypervisor, and are regarded as HVC exceptions.
-The operation of the hypervisor is determined by the parameters that are passed in through registers.
+Hypervisor Calls (HVCs) that are made by EL1 Software, in any Security state, result in a synchronous transfer of control to EL2 Software, and are regarded as HVC exceptions.
+The operation of the callee is determined by the parameters that are passed in through registers.